-Exhausted from the overwhelming work load, they took a three-year break (during which, completely independently of each other, Gibbons and Hill grew their trademark beards), then switched labels and returned to form with Deguello and El Loco, both harbingers of what was to come.
+Exhausted from the overwhelming workload, they took a three-year break – during which, completely independently of each other, Gibbons and Hill grew their trademark beards – then switched labels and returned to form with Deguello and El Loco, both harbingers of what was to come.

 Now sporting long beards (except, ironically, for Frank Beard), golf hats and boiler suits, they met the emerging video age head-on, reducing their message to simple iconography.

-Becoming even more popular in the long run, they moved with the times while simultaneously bucking every trend that crossed their path.
+They moved with the times while simultaneously bucking every trend that crossed their path.

-The only Rock & Roll group that is out there with all its original members still aboard after 20 plus years, ZZ Top’s music is always instantly recognisable, eminently powerful and 100% American in derivation and style.
+ZZ Top’s music is always instantly recognisable, eminently powerful and 100% American in derivation and style.

-They have continued to support the blues through various means, perhaps the most visible when they were given a piece of wood from Muddy Waters‘ shack.
+They continued to support the blues through various means, perhaps the most visible when they were given a piece of wood from Muddy Waters‘ shack.
 The group members had it made into a guitar, dubbed the “Muddywood”, then sent it out on tour to raise money for the Delta Blues Museum.